 Can I get FTTP?

-To find out if you can get high speed fibre broadband via FTTP, use an FTTP checking tool.
-This is a simple form provided on an ISP's website to let you easily check if FTTP has been rolled out to your area.
-If not FTTC is probably the best alternative (unless you live in rural areas).
+To find out if you can get high-speed fibre broadband via FTTP, use an FTTP checking tool.
+You'll find these on an ISP's website to let you quickly check if FTTP has been rolled out to your area.
+If not, FTTC is probably the best alternative (unless you live in rural areas).

 As the providers of the FTTP infrastructure, Openreach offers a comprehensive FTTP checker.
-Simply input your postcode and select your address, and the checker will display FTTP-based broadband options.
+Input your postcode and select your address, and the checker will display FTTP-based broadband options.